 Enhancing Linkages Project

-Philadelphia FIGHT, in partnership with Action AIDS and the Center for Mental Health Policy and Services Research at the University of Pennsylvania, is working to increase capacity and enhance coordination of services for people living with HIV/AIDS within the Philadelphia Prison System and once released through a Healthcare Linkage Program.
-FIGHT offers Care Outreach services to individuals living with HIV and who are imprisoned within the Philadelphia Prison System.
-Care Outreach workers are available for advocacy, support, education, and linkages to medical care and supportive services upon release.
+FIGHT offers prison linkage services to individuals living with HIV who are imprisoned within the Philadelphia Prison System.
+Linkage specialists are available for advocacy, support, education, and linkages to medical care and supportive services upon release.
 FIGHT’s Jonathan Lax Treatment Center offers expedited medical appointments for individuals returning home from jail.
 Case management, mental health and drug and alcohol treatment is also available.

 Contact Hannah Zellman at 215-525-0460 x402 or firstname.lastname@example.org for more information.